electerious/Ackee/README.md

 Ackee uses environment variables and supports [`.env` files](https://www.npmjs.com/package/dotenv) in the root of the project if you want to store all variables in one file.
 [Options &#187;](docs/Options.md)

 ## Miscellaneous

-More documentation and guides are located in [the /docs folder](docs/).
-Also take a look at the [FAQ](docs/FAQ.md) if you have any questions left.

 ### Donate